Scams involving cryptocurrency ATMs

 As the use of virtual assets like cryptocurrency becomes more common, opportunities for criminal abuse also increase.

-Considerations when using Crypto ATMs
+Considerations when using crypto ATMs

 You should also be aware of the following information when considering using Crypto ATMs:

 - If someone asks you to buy cryptocurrency for a friend, you might be dealing in proceeds of crime.
-Only make transactions for yourself.
+They are used to receive funds related to scam and other criminal proceeds.

 - Cryptocurrency transactions are not reversible – if you buy cryptocurrency using an address or account you don’t control, you could lose your money.